-It’s a pretty fantastic world we live in these days – especially when it comes to mobile technology.
-Hours upon hours of entertainment lay at our fingertips, available virtually any place, anytime, all from a sleek little unit that fits in your pocket.
-However, as convenient and wondrous as smartphones are, there’s still something to be said for watching your favorite content on a big flat screen TV.
+It’s a pretty fantastic world we live in these days, especially when it comes to mobile technology.
+Hours upon hours of entertainment lay at our fingertips, available virtually any place, anytime, all from a sleek little device that fits in your pocket.
+However, as convenient and wondrous as smartphones are, there’s still something to be said for watching your favorite content on a big, flat-screen TV.
 And for those who access more content from their tablet or smartphone than anywhere else, that big screen in the living room can create some serious size envy.

 So why can’t you have your cake and see it too?
 You can, thanks to the magic of mirroring.
 A rapidly growing arsenal of devices now exists to allow anything on your phone or tablet to be mirrored on your TV.
 For those looking to marry the second screen with the screen that started it all, we’ve put together this list of the best, most convenient, and most affordable ways to do so.
 We’ve done all the research for you, so dive right in and pick your poison.

-Not to be confused with the mythical stories of the actual television that Apple has been rumored to release, the Apple TV set-top box is a streaming device that often competes head-to-head with Roku devices (see below) for top honors.
-Boasting a wide selection of apps, an intuitive remote, and access to Apple’s ‘walled-garden’, iTunes, the box is a great choice for those entrenched in the Apple ecosystem.
+Not to be confused with the mythical stories of the actual television that Apple has been rumored to release, the Apple TV set-top box is a streaming device that competes head-to-head with Roku devices (see below), Amazon’s Fire TV, and others for top honors.
+Boasting a wide selection of apps, an intuitive new touch remote, and access to Apple’s ‘walled-garden’, iTunes, the box is a great choice for those entrenched in the Apple ecosystem.

 Roku’s growing selection of streaming devices are perennial favorites among reviewers and consumers alike.
-What really makes Roku fly is its ridiculous selection of apps, which now numbers over 1,000.
-It’s because of all those apps that Roku initially made our list.
-However, while the Roku system was long bereft of any real native mirroring, the company announced October 2 of 2014 that its Roku 3 and Roku Streaming Stick (HDMI) will now offer straight-up screen mirroring for Android and Windows devices.
+What really makes Roku fly is its ridiculous selection of apps, which now numbers over 1,000, and the new Roku 4 also allows for streaming 4K content — something Apple TV can’t do.
+Better yet, while the Roku family was long bereft of any real native mirroring, the company has updated its devices, allowing for its Roku 4, Roku 3, and Roku Streaming Stick (HDMI) to offer straight-up screen mirroring for Android and Windows devices.

 While a full list of compatible devices wasn’t disclosed, the beta service is available for Android running 4.4.2 or higher, Windows 8 phones, and Windows PCs running 8.1 or higher.
-The announcement also says that your “hardware must support screen mirroring,” though most devices do in one form or another.
+Your “hardware must support screen mirroring,” according to Roku, though most devices do in one form or another.

 Chromecast ($35 or less)

-Since its wildly popular release in July 2013, Chromecast has risen to become the unofficial king of affordable wireless streaming.
-The HDMI-connected dongle works by employing a variety of third-party apps accessed from your iOS or Android mobile device (as well as PCs and Macs) to stream content to your TV.
-What really makes it special, though, is its ability to bypass your device’s internal resources thanks to its “cast” method of streaming.
-With Chromecast, you start the app on your device, click “cast,” and the dongle takes it from there, letting your device rest and, thus, preserving battery life.
+Originally launched in July 2013, Chromecast has risen to become the unofficial king of affordable wireless streaming.
+Refreshed with a brand new design and a new app this fall, the HDMI-connected dongle works better than ever with a growing list of third-party apps accessed from your iOS or Android mobile device (as well as PCs and Macs).
+What makes Chromecast special is its ability to bypass your device’s internal resources thanks to its “cast” method of streaming, allowing you to start playback of content on your device, click the cast icon, and let the dongle take it from there, allowing your phone or tablet rest and preserve its battery.

 Finally, the addition of AllCast to the iTunes store now allows iPad and iPhone users to magically transmit media to the Chromecast, as well as to share media from cloud services like Dropbox and Google Drive.